seL4/microkit/docs/manual.md

 ## ZCU102

-Initial support is available for the ZCU102.
+Initial support is available for the Xilinx ZCU102.

 **FIXME:** Additional documentation required here.

 The ZCU102 can run on a physical board or on an appropriate QEMU based emulator.

-An QEMU command line:
+Microkit produces a raw binary file, so when using U-Boot you must execute the image using:

+    => go 0x40000000

+Note that the loading address must be `0x40000000`.

+For simulating the ZCU102 using QEMU, use the following command:

     $ qemu-system-aarch64 \
        -m 4G  \